snowdj/ECON307_2019/README.md

-# Course materials for ECON307
+# Course materials for ECON307 Winter 2019
 Not required, but consider
 - Getting a GitHub ID and installing the [GitHub Desktop](https://desktop.github.com/)
 - After installation, choose "Clone or download" and then "Open in Desktop"